sumangeo/pgdict-43/docs/104-Database-Management-Systems/dbms_xampp.md

 #### Characteristics of Primary Key:

-Must be Unique value
+> Must be Unique value
-not null
+> not null
-PK Assign when create a table.
+> PK Assign when create a table.
-Table a kiki data thakbe ta dite hoy.
+> Table a kiki data thakbe ta dite hoy.

-I deleted first row from 'emploee' table using this code:
+I deleted first row from 'employee' table using this code:

 ```
 DELETE FROM employee WHERE `Emp_Num` = (SELECT MIN(`Emp_Num`) FROM employee);
 ```

-I added data/rows into 'employee' table by this code:
+#### I added data/rows into 'employee' table by this code:

 ```
 INSERT INTO employee (Emp_Num, Emp_LName, Emp_FName, Emp_Initial, EMP_Hiredate, Job_Code)